A Matching ID is a unique identifier assigned to each mailing that we use to track and report on your email.

 - The recommended syntax for the X-rpcampaign ID value is:

 - The asterisks represent alphabetical characters for your company name, such as acme for Acme Corporation.
-You can use between 2 and 90 letters.
+You may use between 2 and 90 upper or lower case characters.
+For example:

 - The complete X-header Matching ID being added appears as: